59 Low Growing Perennial Plants For Garden Edges and Borders

 Veronica Speedwell is an easy-to-grow herbaceous perennial that grows well in moist, well-draining soil.

-Rising up from wispy, leafy mounds, the Veronica Speedwell boasts large spikes bearing small star-like flowers.
+Rising up from wispy, leafy mounds, the veronica speedwell boasts large spikes bearing small star-like flowers.
 Together, it makes the plant look like it has huge spiky flowers from afar.
-You can purchase Veronica Speedwell varieties that grow as short as six inches.
+You can purchase speedwell varieties that grow as short as six inches but most are two to three feet tall.

 You should plant Veronica Speedwell in well-drained soil with a neutral pH.
 Their pink, white, or purple-blue flowers will arrive in the summer if they have full sun.
-Veronica Speedwell thrives in USDA Zones 3-8.
+Veronica speedwell thrives in zones 3-8.

 Vervain